elastic/elastic-otel-dotnet/README.md

 ### Manual Instrumentation usage

-In environments where no `IServiceCollection` is naturally available you may manually start instrumenting by creating an instance of `ElasticOpenTelemetryBuilder`.
+In environments where an `IServiceCollection` is unavailable you may manually start instrumenting by creating an instance of `ElasticOpenTelemetryBuilder`.

 ```csharp
 await using var session = new ElasticOpenTelemetryBuilder()